kvnptl/yolo-object-detection/README.md

-# YOLOv5 or YOLOv7 ot YOLOv8 training for object detection on a custom dataset
+# YOLOv5/YOLOv7/YOLOv8 training for object detection on a custom dataset

 - Contains jupyter notebook for training and inferencing
 - Visualize dataset